noduslabs/infranodus-obsidian-plugin/README.md

 - You can also use the plugin on search results and bookmarks.
 This is very useful when you want to analyze the search snippets / pages or if you need to analyze files that are not in a folder.
 Just add them to a bookmark group, then go to Bookmarks, select the files, right-click and analyze using the contextual menu.
 Your Core Bookmarks plugin has to be activated.

 - Once activated, InfraNodus will open a graph visualization of the page's content.
-The words and the [[wikilinks]] that you use are the nodes and their co-occurrences are the connections between them.
-Based on network science metrics, the nodes will be ranged by their importance (betweenness centrality) and aligned into groups (topical clusters), which will have the same color.
+The words and the [[wikilinks]] that you use are the nodes and their co-occurrences inside the text (or links between them if you're analyzing several pages) are the connections between them.
+(E.g.: if you mention [[philosophy]] and [[deconstruction]] in the same context, they will show up as connected — you can change that in settings).

+- Based on network science metrics, the nodes will be ranged by their importance (betweenness centrality) and aligned into groups (topical clusters), which will have the same color.
 Based on this representation, you can see what are the **most important** ideas and what **topical clusters** exist in your document.

 - To learn more about the science behind the tool, please, check the [InfraNodus - How it Works](https://infranodus.com/about/how-it-works) page as well as the the peer-reviewed [InfraNodus Whitepaper](https://dl.acm.org/doi/10.1145/3308558.3314123).